i-dot-ai/django-history-example/README.md

 - `ruff` for linting and formatting (https://docs.astral.sh/ruff/)
 - `mypy` for checking type hints (https://mypy.readthedocs.io/en/stable/)

-Make sure you have Python 3.12, `poetry` and `precommit` installed on your laptop.
-Then run `poetry install` to install relevenat packages.
+Make sure you have Python >= 3.12, `poetry` and `precommit` installed on your laptop.
+Then run `poetry install` to install relevant packages.

 For linting and formatting: `make check-python-code` and `make format-python-code`.
 See the `Makefile` for more details (`make help`).